tef/tefaq/tefaq.rst

 large software gets written in teams. people who are bad to work with write code that’s bad to work with.

-programming is not a science or an art, it’s rituals and cargo-culting at best. our best practices amount to old wives tales from people who learned to program on punch cards, and we barely test our software, let alone our precious methodologies.

 people would rather have a problem they understand over a solution they don’t. coming up with a very clever way to do something usually alienates it from being adopted.